RakeshHarinarayanSahu2002/Dicee-Challenge---Starting-Files/README.md

 # project detail
- • Toss gamne between 2 players
+ • Toss game between 2 players
  • any frame work used of JS ?
 NO